ave1995/Design.Patterns.Examples/README.md

 - Can either give builder a constructor or return it via a static function
 - To make builder fluent, return this
 - Different facets of an object can be built with different builders working in tandem via a base class

+## Factories
+- A factory method is a static method that creates objects
+- A factory can take of object creation
+- A factory can be external or reside inside the object as an inner class
+- Hierarchies of factories can be used to create related objects